Elektrobit/crinit/doc/adr/adr-cgroups-invalid-configuration.md

 It shall be possible to run crinit without cgroup configuration.
 But if there is one, what is the proper way of handling an error that occures while starting a task with a cgroup configuration?
 (For example an invalid cgroup configuration.)

-In principal it is a decision between a "best-effort-approach" and a strict approach where cgroups are considered vital for the security and stability of the whole system.
+In principle it is a decision between a "best-effort-approach" and a strict approach where cgroups are considered vital for the security and stability of the whole system.

 ## Considered Alternatives